toncenter/ton-wallet/readme.md

 - Firefox Add-on (so far only manual build from source)
 - Safari extension (so far only manual build from source)

+Support browsers:
+- Chrome (and Chromium-based) 55+ for website version, 88+ for extension
+- Firefox 63+
+- Safari 11+ for website version, 14+ for extension
+- Safari iOS 11+
+- Opera 42+
+- Chrome for Android 55+
+- Android 5+ browser
+- Samsung Internet 6+
+- Opera Mobile 64+
+- UC Browser 12.12+
+- Firefox for Android 63+

 ## Security

 Private keys do not leave your device, the keys are stored in the browser memory, encrypted with a password that is entered during transaction generation.